 I’m frequently asked if sugar causes inflammation.
-The question seems simple enough, but there’s a lot jammed in there.
-My short answer?
-A high-sugar Western diet seems to be a key factor in creating systemic, needless immune activity.
-This is called chronic inflammation, and it’s linked to every chronic disease in the book.
+The question seems simple enough, but it’s a bit loaded.
+My short answer is that a high-sugar (Western) diet seems to be a key contributor to chronic inflammation.
+And this systemic, needless immune activity is linked to nearly every chronic disease in the book.

-The long answer requires more nuance.
-For most people, having a soda doesn’t “fire up” the immune system.
-No, the links between sugar and inflammation are more subtle, usually one or two steps removed from the resulting inflammation.
+My long answer requires more nuance.
+For most people, having a sugary soda doesn’t fire up the immune system.
+No, the links between sugar and inflammation are more subtle, usually one or two steps upstream from the resulting inflammation.
 Consider that:

 - High sugar intakes lead to high blood sugar, a pro-inflammatory state.

 - A high-sugar diet may preferentially feed inflammatory bacteria in the gut.

 - Eating sugar (fructose in particular) can cause the liver to produce toxic levels of fat.

 The terms “sugar” and “inflammation” are often thrown about with plenty of vigorous head bobbing.
 So today I want to clear things up.
 This article begins with a brief rundown on sugar, dissects acute vs. chronic inflammation, and then covers 6 mechanisms by which sugar is linked to inflammation.